 So, I have their Dubsado because I think it's best at CRM and electronic fee agreements and the email drip campaigns.
 I use monday.com because I think it's best for task management and keeping up with my KPIs.

-So, it's kind of, like this wheel, where I have all these different pieces, and if something fails, I can just switch out one of the pieces.
+It's kind of, like, this wheel, where I have all these different pieces, and if something fails, I can just switch out one of the pieces.

 For example, I'm using LawYaw, which I like, but I think it could be better.
 So now, I'm interviewing different tech tools for document automation.

 And one of the new ones on the block is called Doclink.
 So, if I switched to that, that's just one piece of my practice that will switch without messing up the whole thing.

 So if you bought into these tools like Clio, no one wants to leave.
 Because all your data's in there, it's extremely difficult to extract it all.
 They don't make it easy, and that's purposeful.